BinaryMuse/moodle-tools/README.md

 ---------

-*   `mdl-server` - Shows server configuration data as defined in an XML-based configuration file (by default located at `mdl-server.xml`--you can choose a different file by passing the `--file=FILE` option).
+*   `mdl-server` - Shows server configuration data as defined in an XML-based configuration file.
 This XML file allows you to define an installation directory and a data directory for one or more installations of Moodle on one or more servers.

     Other programs that need to access information about your Moodle installations will use the output from `mdl-server` to do so.

+    `mdl-server` tries to locate a valid XML file in the following order:

+    1. Look for the file passed by command line (`mdl-server -f FILE` or `mdl-server --file=FILE`)
+    2. Look for the file defined by the environment variable named `MDL_SERVER_CONFIG`
+    3. Look for a file named `mdl-server.xml` in the current working directory.

+    Note that if the environment variable is valid, you MUST pass `-f` or `--file` to override this value.

+    See the file `src/mdl-server-schema.xml` for the details of how to construct this XML file, and `src/mdl-server.sample.xml` for a sample file.

 It Might Will Can Do
 --------------------